 4. Create positive experiences

 Be intentional about creating experiences that feed your positive mindset.
 By spending time with positive people.
 Planning to do things that make you feel good or bring you peace, whether it’s listening to music, dancing, or taking time outside.
 And laughing as often as you can.

-If you are struggling with anxiety or depression then please call me for a Free 15 minute consultation.
+If your emotional style is sabotaging your health, then please call me for a Free 15 minute consultation.
 We can talk about what is going on for you and I can answer any questions you might have.
 If I am with a client I will get back to you as soon as I can.

 or if you are ready to book now